Watford midfielder Etebo ruled out of Nigeria’s 2021 Africa Cup of Nations campaign

 - Solskjaer can't rely on Ronaldo to bail Man Utd out every time

-Meanwhile, the English topflight side in a statement published on their website revealed the former Getafe and Galatasaray would spend on the sidelines.
+Meanwhile, the English topflight side in a statement published on their website revealed how long the former Getafe and Galatasaray would spend on the sidelines.

 “Midfielder Peter Etebo tore a quad muscle towards the end of the Newcastle United game last weekend and is expected to be out for between four to five months,” the club wrote.